grexor/python-plotting-tutorial/README.md

   * `plt.tight_layout()`: usuful to make the figure nicer
   * `fig.savefig(filename)`: save figure to file, supported formats: png, jpg, svg, pdf (simply change the file extension)

-Hope you enjoyed the notes, open an issue or write if you have further ideas and comments.
+Hope you enjoyed the tutorial, please [open an issue](https://github.com/grexor/python-plotting-tutorial/issues) if you have further comments.